m0rningdawning/email-checker-pc/README.md

 # email-checker

 This is a small application written in JS with Imap and mailparser modules that reads and saves raw e-mail data to txt files.
+The app utilizes the node-notifier module to handle notifications.

 ## Compilation
 Windows: